A M I E E

 Welcome to AMIEE Association

-"An online FDP and workshop on 'Contemporary Research Practices: Innovations and Methodologies for Effective Outcomes' will be organized from 23rd Sep 2024 to 27th Sep 2024" Know More.
+"An online FDP and workshop on 'Ethical and Responsible AI: Challenges and Opportunities' will be organized from 1st Oct 2024 to 5th Oct 2024" Know More.
 Avail a 50% discount for limited time.
 Become a AMIEE member today.
 Register Now!

 Microsoft and Apple back away from OpenAI board